willyloman/manuals/titan_machine_usage.md

 Here’s a list of these packages – note that they’re subject to change in the future

 * Tensorflow 1.4.0 – This is hand-compiled and optimized for this machine.
 I’d use it if you can – if you need an older version of Tensorflow, pip install it in your virtual environment.
+  * Note -- this is installed for both Python 2.7 and Python 3.5.
 * OpenCV 3.3 – This is hand-compiled and optimized for this machine.
 It also includes all of OpenCV's video processing capabilities.
 If you need a different version of OpenCV, just pip install it in your virtualenv.
+  * Note -- this is currently only installed for Python 2.7.
+If you need it for 3.5, just pip install it.
 * Ray 0.0.1 - An early version of a useful parallelization package from the RISE lab.
 Use as needed.

 ## Large Datasets